ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 2 - Varna

-We’ll travel along the Black Sea coast crossing little fishing villages, rusty marinas and kitschy resorts until we’ll eventually arrive in Varna, the third-largest city in Bulgaria.
+We’ll leave Burgas in the in the morning and travel north along the Black Sea coast crossing little fishing villages, rusty marinas and kitschy resorts until we’ll eventually arrive in Varna, the third-largest city in Bulgaria.

-We’ll spend the day touring Varna, a true architectural paradise by the sea where Ottoman, Neo-Renaissance, Neoclassicism, Art Nouveau, Art Deco and - most importantly - socialist shapes blend, more or less harmoniously - together.
+We’ll spend the day touring Varna, a true architectural paradise by the sea, where Ottoman, Neo-Renaissance, Neoclassicist, Art Nouveau, Art Deco and Soviet shapes blend, more or less harmoniously, together.

 Dinner and overnight in Varna.